+Youth Support

+Support includes free access to Health & Fitness on Teen Night, help finding a job, accessing shelter and support services, receiving leadership opportunities, and obtaining a high school diploma.

+Immigrant Connections

-Social Support Network Centres of Community Youth Support Immigrant Connections We continually expand our locations and program offerings in neighbourhoods across the GTA.
-Support includes free access to Health & Fitness on Teen Night, help finding a job, accessing shelter and support services, receiving leadership As our neighbourhoods welcome more newcomers from all over the world, we are responding with programs and services to We are currently building three new Centres of Community. opportunities, and obtaining a high school diploma. help immigrants find the support they need to build key connections with their communities.
+As our neighbourhoods welcome more newcomers from all over the world, we are responding with programs and services to help immigrants find the support they need to build key connections with their communities.